Rooms & Rates

 Please note: Rooms #2 through #8 are upstairs on the second level.
 There is no elevator available.

-Pet Policy: Only room #1, and cabins, Lake View, and Ice House are pet friendly, with a max of 2 pets.
-Rooms #2 through #8 are NOT pet friendly, and will not be allowed.
+Pet Policy: McGee Canyon, Lake View, and Ice House are pet friendly, with a max of 2 pets.

 All rooms have been upgraded and include: